Magsaysay, Occidental Mindoro: History

+Foundation

 Magsaysay was formerly as a part of San Jose.
 On April 3, 1969, it was created as a separate municipality by virtue of Republic Act 5459, signed by President Ferdinand Marcos.

+New People's Army rebellion

+Somewhere in 1987, the New People's Army established a base in the hinterlands of the municipality.
+In October of the same year, a group composing of hundreds of NPA cadres arrived at the municipality via 6x6 ELF trucks and attacked the municipal hall and the nearby police station, in which 1 police officer, 3 prisoners and 1 civilian were killed in the raid, while 2 other police officers were abducted and brought into their mountain base before being released.
+No employees inside the municipal hall were killed, but the raid destroyed several important documents in the hall.

 Geography

 Magsaysay, one of the eleven municipalities in the Occidental Mindoro, lies on the southernmost part of Mindoro Island, and is adjacent to the municipality of San Jose on the north; on the east separated by chain of valleys and mountains in the municipality of Bulalacao, Oriental Mindoro; on the south, by Garza Island; and on the west by Iling Island.
 It is facing the China Sea, with vast plains and valleys.
 It is characterized by rugged terrain with plain areas.
 Slope ranges from level to very steep sloping areas.
 The highest point of elevation is 543 feet above sea level.

 The municipality has a total land area of 29670 ha with a land density of 91.0 per square kilometer.
-Magsaysay is characterized by rugged terrain with plain areas located at Barangays Calawag, Gapasan, Laste, Nicolas, Purnaga and Sibalat.
-Slope of 3-8 percent are observed in the surroundings of Barangays Alibog, Lourdes, Paclolo, Poblacion and Santa Teresa.
+Magsaysay is characterized by rugged terrain with plain areas located at Barangays Calawag, Gapasan, Laste, Nicolas, Purnaga, and Paclolo.
+Slope of 3-8 percent are observed in the surroundings of Barangays Alibog, Lourdes, Sibalat, Poblacion and Santa Teresa.
 It is drained by the Caguray River.

 Slope ranges from level to very steeply sloping land.
 The highest point of elevation at 543 feet above sea level located at the north-east portion of Barangay Purnaga, which has slopes of 18 percent and above.
 Majority or 97.14 percent of the total land area falls below 18 percent slope, which is based on the Forestry Code can be classified Alienable and Disposable or areas that can be owned.
 This manifests minimal limitation in terms of land development for land falling above 18 percent or land classified as forests have minimal share of only 2.86 percent.

 The municipality has abundant water resource for domestic consumption and irrigation supply.
 Ground water serves as a main source of potable water supply including natural springs.
 Various river systems also traverse the locality, which is being utilized for irrigation such as Caguray River.
 In the same manner, it also serves as a natural drainage system in the locality.